 With the amount of talk about the Mind/Body connection, you'd imagine that some of the mud being flung at the wall would be sticking.

-Because someone has started to do it, reinforces our belief in it.
+The very fact that someone else has begun it reinforces our belief in it.
 And because we believe in it, we want to do it.

 The desire then influences our action and we begin to take steps to implement our idea.